osagarra/Multi_edge_randomizer/README.md

 Please note that the averages for Y2, Clustering and Average neighbor properties are performed only over realizations where the nodes exist!

+In the directed case, the sequence of values is first the in values and then the out values

 ######## Roadmap ##########